ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 - **Long-term investing** - Building a portfolio for years
 - **Wealth creation** - Compounding returns over time

-## Fundamental Analysis: Understanding Business Value
+## Understanding Business Value

 If you strip away all the jargon, fundamental analysis answers one simple question:

-> If this company were a small business in your neighbourhood, would you be comfortable becoming a partner at today’s asking price?
+Will the company sustain 10 year from now?
+Will it remain profitable and growing?

 To answer that, we look at two big pieces: